-Midterm Exam (100 points, 30% of final grade): The midterm is a 24-hour take-home exam.
+Midterm Exam (100 points, 40% of final grade): The midterm is a 24-hour take-home exam.
 Open book/notes/Internet.
 You may NOT discuss any aspect of the midterm exam with any other individual human.
-GRADUATE STUDENT EXAMS WILL CONTAIN ADDITIONAL AND/OR MORE CHALLENGING MATERIAL RELATIVE TO THE UNDERGRADUATE EXAMS.

-Final Exam (100 points, 30% of final grade): The final exam is a 2-hr, in-class exam.
-Closed book.
-GRADUATE STUDENT EXAMS WILL CONTAIN ADDITIONAL AND/OR MORE CHALLENGING MATERIAL RELATIVE TO THE UNDERGRADUATE EXAMS.
+Final Exam (100 points, 40% of final grade) The final is a two hour in-class exam, closed book.